Microsoft OneDrive Document Editing

 Introduction

 The Microsoft OneDrive integration allows users to seamlessly open, edit, and share documents from Gatekeeper directly into their OneDrive environment.
 Users can access their files in OneDrive, collaborate in real time with other users, and ensure smooth document management without leaving Gatekeeper.
-Any document added into Gatekeeper can be edited in OneDrive without manually having to re-upload it.
+Any document added to Gatekeeper can be edited in OneDrive without manually having to re-upload it.
 A linked backup is also automatically created so you will never have to worry about losing your data.

-Using OneDrive from the Repository
+Using OneDrive from the Vault

 Using OneDrive within a Workflow